gscrow/dressipi-com/_posts/2021-05-07-why-is-fashion-different-part-2-fashion-consumer-behavior.markdown

 <p style="text-align:center"><img style="margin-left: 0px; width: 400px;" alt="Example image of a t-shirt with a graphic logo of a heavt metal band" src="/uploads/HeavyMetalTShirt.jpeg"/></p>

-Traditionally, when we try to personalise for a user we think of it as an exploration and narrowing in on the user’s taste.
+Traditionally, when we try to personalize for a user we think of it as an exploration and narrowing in on the user’s taste.
 The task of the algorithms is to start broad (most popular) and then narrow in on the user’s taste, getting more accurate with each piece of information.
 In fashion however the true taste of the user is not as static as we would traditionally assume in recommender systems.
 In fact what the user likes can be rapidly changing and inconsistent over relatively short periods of time, meanings we can’t blindly rely on past data.
 We have to figure out how representative past purchases and interactions really are for a given user and whether or not their actual preference is that they are on trend.

 ## Conclusion

-Fashion behavioural data has some interesting characteristics that are different to other domains and challenging to deal with for traditional recommender systems.
+Fashion behavioral data has some interesting characteristics that are different to other domains and challenging to deal with for traditional recommender systems.
 This is because fashion has such a big social component that tastes and preferences of users can change very rapidly.

 In other domains we deal with the problem of discovery where we don’t have user feedback on a subcategory of items.
 As a result, those items have low scores for the user and don’t make it into the top recommendations.
 This makes it hard for the user to discover new things they might like.
 There are approaches to deal with this, for example showing different types of items to the user to gather feedback and narrow in on their preferences.
 In fashion we have an additional problem on top of discovery which is actual change in taste: a preference that is established through several data points and that the system is confident in having learnt can change quickly.
 One of the reasons for this is trends.
 Trends can invalidate long-standing preferences that we thought we were sure about.
 To deal with this we have to take the trend-propensity of the user into consideration.
 Other challenges include changes in lifestyle, body shape and general public perception.

-While traditional recommender systems rely on user behaviour being fairly consistent we have to be aware of a much more fluid user preference in the fashion domain and look at additional dimensions such as trends that drive preference changes for some users but not others.
+While traditional recommender systems rely on user behavior being fairly consistent we have to be aware of a much more fluid user preference in the fashion domain and look at additional dimensions such as trends that drive preference changes for some users but not others.

 <p style="text-align:center"><a href="/company/demo/" class="button button-primary">FREE CONSULTATION</a></p>